simon-clement/schwarz_discrete_convergence/README.md

 # Schwarz TBC finder

-This repository the main code of my MCS thesis, where the aim is to analyze transparent boundary conditions (TBC) of a coupled system formed by 1D diffusions equations.
+This repository is the main code of my MCS thesis, where the aim is to analyze transparent boundary conditions (TBC) of a coupled system formed by 1D diffusion equations.
-The diffusions equations may have a variable coefficient (in space) and non-uniform discretization.
+The diffusion equations may have variable coefficients (in space) and non-uniform discretization.
 There is an accelerated version written in Rust in a submodule.
-It should only work on unix system, due to the use of openBLAS (and probably MacOS but it wasn't tested).
+The accelerated part should only work on unix systems and has additional dependencies: everything works without it, but the pure Python version is ~10 times slower.

-### To install the repository:
+### Install the repository:
 ```
     git clone --recursive https://github.com/nuftau/schwarz_tbc_finder
 ```